-- We need to be careful how we "use" our bodies as well. - Each job makes a different set of physical demands. - Knowing how your body "works" can help you avoid ergonomic injuries. - Keep your body in "neutral" positions as much as possible. - Select tools that are "ergonomically friendly" and whose weight, size and shape make them easy to use. - Adjust your workstation to fit your size and shape, whether you are in an office or on a plant floor. - Keep tools and materials within easy reach. - When you're lifting something, be sure to use the proper procedures: - Bend at the knees. - Keep your back straight. - Lift with your legs, smoothly, not suddenly. - If you are ever unsure about how to use a piece of equipment or perform a task, talk to your supervisor. - No matter how careful we are... no matter what precautions we take... accidents can still happen. - So we need to be prepared to act if an emergency occurs. - Be sure to read the Safety Data Sheets (SDSs) for any hazardous materials in your work area before you use them. - SDS's should be kept in a central location for quick reference.
+- We need to be careful how we "use" our bodies as well. - Each job makes a different set of physical demands. - Knowing how your body "works" can help you avoid ergonomic injuries. - Keep your body in "neutral" positions as much as possible. - Select tools that are "ergonomically friendly" and whose weight, size and shape make them easy to use. - Adjust your workstation to fit your size and shape. - Keep tools and materials within easy reach. - When you're lifting something, be sure to use proper procedures: - Bend at the knees. - Keep your back straight. - Lift with your legs, smoothly, not suddenly. - If you are ever unsure about how to use a piece of equipment or perform a task, talk to your supervisor. - No matter how careful we are... no matter what precautions we take... accidents can still happen. - So we need to be prepared to act if an emergency occurs. - Be sure to read the Safety Data Sheets (SDSs) for any hazardous materials in your work area before you use them. - SDS's should be kept in a central location for quick reference. - Clean up chemical spills immediately... but make sure you know: - What chemicals you are dealing with. - What tools and materials should be used in the cleanup process.

-- Clean up chemical spills immediately... but make sure you know: - What chemicals you are dealing with. - What tools and materials should be used in the cleanup process. - Water is almost always the first line of defense when someone is splashed by a hazardous chemical. - This is where safety showers and eyewashes come into play. - Be sure you know where they are and how they work. - Fires are another major threat in the workplace. - Now-a-days they often involve toxic fumes and vapors. - This makes them more dangerous than ever. - Be familiar with your facility's Emergency Action Plan. - It will describe how to report fires and where to go if one occurs. - To be prepared for a fire emergency, you should also... - Make sure that emergency telephone numbers are posted in plain sight at all the telephones in your facility. - Know at least two evacuation routes that you can use in case you have to leave your work area. - You can sometimes fight small fires yourself and prevent them from spreading, so make sure you know: - Where the fire extinguishers are in your facility. - How to use them.
+- Water is almost always the first line of defense when someone is splashed by a hazardous chemical. - Be sure you know where the sources of water are on your job site. - Fires are another major threat in the workplace. - Now-a-days they often involve toxic fumes and vapors. - This makes them more dangerous than ever. - Be familiar with your facility's Emergency Action Plan. - It will describe how to report fires and where to go if one occurs. - To be prepared for a fire emergency, you should also... - Make sure that emergency telephone numbers are posted in plain sight, as well as stored in your cellphone. - Know at least two evacuation routes that you can use in case you have to leave your work area. - You can sometimes fight small fires yourself and prevent them from spreading, so make sure you know: - Where the fire extinguishers are on your site. - How to use them. - Remember, there are different types of extinguishers for different types of fires. - Be sure that you have the correct one for the fire that you're fighting.

-- Remember, there are different types of extinguishers for different types of fires. - Be sure that you have the correct one for the fire that you're fighting. - Basic first aid and CPR can be valuable skills in many emergency situations. - But don't try to do anything unless you have the proper training. - You could do more harm than good. - Never underestimate the seriousness of an injury. - Seek medical attention as soon as possible. - Above all, the key to handling emergency situations is to stay calm.
+- Basic first aid and CPR can be valuable skills in many emergency situations. - But don't try to do anything unless you have the proper training. - You could do more harm than good. - Never underestimate the seriousness of an injury. - Seek medical attention as soon as possible. - Above all, the key to handling emergency situations is to stay calm.